-Google Analytics can feel a little intimidating at first, but it’s a great tool that allows you to track a customer’s journey through your website.
+Google Analytics can be a little intimidating at first, but it’s a great tool that allows you to track a customer’s journey through your website.

 There are also free analytics courses you can take to better understand how to use the platform and how to set the right goals for your business.